15 Romantic Things to Do In Mystic CT: Seaport And Beyond

 DRINK/EAT: Captain Daniel Packer Inne

-Purportedly haunted restaurant and cellar tavern within a restored 1756 Sea Captain’s home, the Captain Daniel has been packing in old salts since 1983.
+Purportedly haunted restaurant and cellar tavern within a restored 1756 Sea Captain’s home, the Captain Daniel Packer Inne has been packing in old salts since 1983.
 If you’re looking for low-lit Colonial atmosphere and good food, this is your place.
-Ask to see a supply ledger dated June 1769 – the place seems to have been run on rum.
+Ask to see a supply ledger dated June 1769, indicating that this place seemed to run on rum.
 And onions.

 Oyster Club Mystic CT